VgTajdd/dependency_injection/README.md

 ## Tests

-Run one of these scripts for building or rebuilding the tests depending on your OS:
+Run one of these scripts to run the tests depending on your OS:

 ```
 run_tests.bat